abdulghani/knam-assignment/README.md

 The API should be served in `http://localhost:3000` with the default `.env` provided.

+### Cleanup

-To cleanup docker image running, you can use `npm run cleanup` command.
+After you're using the API, if you need to cleanup docker image running, you can use `npm run cleanup` command.

 ## Design Choices
 - Hono over Express, Identical API with helper packages for documentations.